benjaminguinaudeau/tidybrowse/README.md

 Tidybrowse is a meta package containing different packages easing web scrapping and the deployment of docker containers from R.

+## Examples

+A list of use-cases

+-   [Searching Citations on Google Scholar](example/cleaning_citations.md): Use Selenium to scrape citations from Google Scholar

 ## Installation

 ``` r